Naoghuman/Dream-Better-Worlds/DBW-Application/documents/release/HowToRelease.md

   merge.
 * Add the previously removed commentary into the `pom.xml` from the child-modul `DBW-Application`.
-* Commit all changes into the branch `development`.
+* Commit all changes into the branch `development` in `GitHub`.
-* Repeat the previous 3 steps for all other existing branches.
+* Repeat the previous steps for all other existing branches.
     - Merge the branch `development` into the branch `xy`.